Worthing Pride 2026

 Always good to finish up with some thumping electronic beats; veering almost to trip-hop in their newer material, PVA have been stalwarts of the dance/rave scene for the best part of 10 years now and seem comfortable in their skins as festival-pleasers.
 Certainly regulars on the Brighton events calendar, it’s fitting to have them here this week.

 So there we have it, another year done and dusted, a hive of activity all across the city, lots of connections made, and a plethora of new music names introduced to us and many others.
-We’ll be checking in with some of the artists we saw at TGE over the coming weeks, so keep an eye out for more of an insight into about they enjoyed the festival and what they’re up to next…
+We’ll be checking in with some of the artists we saw at TGE over the coming months, so keep an eye out for that…

 You can find photos from Peaches’ spotlight show at TGE by Mike Burnell here